sverrehu/kafka-ops-julie/docs/config-values.rst

 Retrieve management state from local controlled view
 -----------

-Julie Ops for everything apart from topics uses a local state, so that Julie Ops's uses the actual state not its internal state this means pulling the actual view directly, we can enable this for everything, topics, acls, service accounts etc. Note this flag supercedes the topology.state.topics.cluster.enabled.
+Julie Ops for everything apart from topics uses a local state, so that Julie Ops uses the actual state not its internal state this means pulling the actual view directly, we can enable this for everything, topics, acls, service accounts etc. Note this flag supersedes the topology.state.topics.cluster.enabled.

 If you want to manage the current view of everything from the own Julie Ops cluster state subsystem, you should use this property.